-Vegan Irish Soda bread is a tasty rustic, no-yeast and no-knead bread that is super quick and easy.
-A fresh baked whole wheat loaf can be ready in just an hour.
-A slice or wedge of this wholesome wheaten bread is perfect for mopping up tasty soups and stews.
-Our traditional soda bread recipe is prepared with whole-wheat or wholemeal flour, is a no-oil and no-sugar soda bread, and uses just 5 simple ingredients along with a rolled oat topping!
+Vegan Irish Soda bread is a tasty rustic, no-yeast and no-knead bread that is very quick and easy to bake.
+A freshly baked whole wheat loaf can be ready in just an hour.
+A slice or wedge of this soda bread is perfect for mopping up tasty soups and stews.
+Our traditional soda bread recipe is prepared with whole-wheat or wholemeal flour, is a no-oil and no-added sugar soda bread.
+It uses just 5 simple ingredients along with a rolled oat topping and can be easily prepared as vegan.

-Wholemeal Irish Soda Bread is a powerhouse packed full of plant-based nutrition and is a great source of fiber and protein.
-It's also incredibly tasty especially toasted and spread with some plant-based butter or margarine and topped with a scoop of baked beans.
+Wholemeal Irish Soda Bread is a packed full of plant-based goodness.
+It's also very tasty especially toasted and spread with some plant-based butter or margarine and topped with a scoop of baked beans for breakfast, lunch, or a light dinner.
 Classic but so delicious!

 History of Irish soda bread